ayshahrah/seg/index.md

 ### Knowledge Areas

-The SEG is developed based on the main knowledge areas of software engineering (SDLC) included in the [SWEBOK V3](https://www.computer.org/web/swebok/v3).
+The SEG is mainly developed based on the main knowledge areas of software engineering (SDLC) included in the [SWEBOK V3](https://www.computer.org/web/swebok/v3).
 Moreover, we have tried to map those knowledge areas to the most popular software engineering related roles available in the industry.

 ![](Slide8.JPG "Knowledge Areas")